pntrungphong/Backend-CRM/README.md

 ### To write new migrate

--   Run `yarn migration:generate NewMigrationName` to create new migration file.
+-   Run `yarn migration:create NewMigrationName` to create new migration file.
 -   Run `make db-migrate` to run all migration.
 -   Run `make db-revert` to revert 1 version right before.